MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-register.md

 In the context of attesting [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] enclaves, the security properties have the following importance:

 - **Base virtualization support** is always required, as it represents the minimum hardware features needed to run a hypervisor on your computer.
 - **Secure Boot** is recommended but not required for [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] Always Encrypted.
-Secure Boot protects against bootkits and rootkits by requiring a Microsoft-signed bootloader to run immediately after UEFI initialization completes.
+Secure Boot protects against rootkits by requiring a Microsoft-signed bootloader to run immediately after UEFI initialization completes.
 If you are using TPM attestation, Secure Boot enablement will be measured and enforced regardless of whether VBS is configured to require Secure Boot.
 - **DMA Protection** is strongly recommended but not required for [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] Always Encrypted.
 DMA protection uses an IOMMU to protect VBS and enclave memory from direct memory access attacks.
 In a production environment, you should always use computers with DMA protection.
-In a dev/test environment, it is okay to remove the requirement for DMA protection.
-If your [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] is virtualized, you will most likely not have DMA protection available and will need to remove the requirement for VBS to run.
+In a dev/test environment, it's okay to remove the requirement for DMA protection.
+If your [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] is virtualized, you'll most likely not have DMA protection available and will need to remove the requirement for VBS to run.

 Before lowering the VBS required security features, check with your OEM to confirm if there is a way to enable the missing platform requirements in UEFI or BIOS.